 Which is Better?

 As you can see, structured and free play both have equally important roles in childhood development.
-PlaySmart believe that both types of play should be facilitated for on the playground, and that their combination leads to developed, responsible and independent children.
+PlaySmart believe in facilitating both types of play on the playground, and that their combination leads to developed, responsible and independent children.
 Whilst it is important to be able to follow instructions and work towards common goals, it is equally important for children to follow their imagination and let their creativity flow!